 - baked tofu and tempeh

-- raw veggies - like carrots, snap peas and cucumber; or make an Asian-inspired veggie tray for your next party!
+- raw veggies: use it as a dip for carrots, snap peas, cucumber, and more, or create an Asian-inspired veggie tray for your next paty.

-- and as a spread for sandwiches and wraps
+- also spread it on sandwiches and wraps

 FAQs

-Made with white miso, the sauce has a slightly nutty flavor balanced by salt and acidity (from rice vinegar).
-It's not excessively sweet, though there is a slight sweetness from maple syrup that complements the strong savory flavors.
-You'll also notice the zesty flavors of fresh ginger and garlic.
+Made with white miso, the sauce has a slightly nutty flavor balanced by salt and acidity from rice vinegar.
+It's very savory, though there is a slight sweetness from maple syrup that complements the bold flavors.
+You'll also notice the zip and brightness of fresh ginger and garlic.

-It can easily be made gluten-free by choosing a gluten-free miso and using tamari instead of soy sauce.
+Miso sauce can easily be made gluten-free by choosing a gluten-free miso, such as Miso Masters brand, and using gluten-free tamari instead of soy sauce, which contains wheat.

-Store miso sauce in the refrigerator for up to 1 week.
+Store homemade miso sauce in the refrigerator for up to 1 week.

 Top Tips

-- If there's an ingredient in the sauce you're hesitant about or not sure you enjoy, start with a lesser amount and taste as you go.
-You can always add more of something, but it's difficult to tone down an ingredient in recipes like this.
+- If there's an ingredient in the sauce you're hesitant about or not sure you like, start with a lesser amount and taste as you go.
+You can always add more of something, but it's difficult to tone down an ingredient in a recipe like this.

 - The flavors in miso sauce improve overnight.
 So if you have time, make it in advance and let the flavors mingle and chill in the fridge before serving.